-- Transfers of project funds between line items of a single partner, totalling a maximum of 5% of that partner's overall budget per stage, are automatically allowed and do not require prior approval by the Council.
-A clear indication of such transfers needs to be illustrated in the end of stage financial reports and all reallocations are to be appropriate and within the scope of the project and its deliverables. - Transfer of project funds between line items or from one stage to the next, that are smaller than 10% of the project value, will be considered by the Council upon an email request by the coordinator to the Council. - Transfer of project funds between line items or from one stage to the next, that are greater than 10% of the project value, will be considered by the Council upon an official, signed request by the coordinator to the Council.
+- Transfers of project funds between line items within a particular stage of a single partner, totalling a maximum of 5% of that partner's overall stage value are automatically allowed and do not require prior approval by the Council.
+A clear indication of such transfers needs to be illustrated in the end of stage financial reports and all reallocations are to be appropriate and within the scope of the project and its deliverables. - Transfer of project funds between line items within one stage or from one stage to the next, that are smaller than 10% of the stage value or project value respectively, will be considered by the Council upon an email request by the coordinator to the Council. - Transfer of project funds between line items within one stage or from one stage to the next, that are greater than 10% of the stage value or project value respectively, will be considered by the Council upon an official, signed request by the coordinator to the Council.
 The change will then be implemented in an addendum signed by all partners.